phord/master_clock/README.md

 Note: You may need a subscription to use the link.

-An updated PDF is included in this repo at [Arduino based Master ClockV2.pdf](Arduino based Master ClockV2.pdf).
+An updated PDF is included in this repo in `Arduino based Master ClockV2.pdf`.
 It details the protocol, original circuit designs, and some code usage.

 The project has grown since then to support ESP wifi controllers and Raspberry Pi embedded Linux computers.